-As part of our Drive for 10 vision, we are focused on developing and marketing new and existing products that meet the needs of our customers and the ultimate consumer.
-We continue to place emphasis on innovation throughout our businesses and will do so in 2012 and beyond.
-These innovations include new shapes, sizes, opening features and other functional benefits, as well as increasing the use of recycled content and lightweighting of our packages.
-This ongoing packaging development activity helps us maintain and expand our supply positions with major beverage, food, personal care and household products customers.
-Our sustainability vision encompasses balancing economic, environmental and social impacts in our decision making and activities.
-Successfully executing this vision will create long-term, shared value for our stakeholders, and Ball is committed to practicing sustainability as a way of doing business.
+These ongoing business developments help us stay close to our customers while expanding and/or sustaining our industry positions with major beverage, food, personal care, household products and aerospace customers.

+Our sustainability strategy encompasses balancing economic, environmental and social impacts in our decision making and activities.
+Successfully executing this strategy will create long-term, shared value for our stakeholders, and Ball is committed to practicing sustainability as a way of doing business.
 Our sustainability report and updates on our progress are available at www.ball.com/sustainability.